10bo/covid-pass-harvester/README.md

 The QR data often contains personal information on consumers.
 This information can be:

 * **Sold to third parties** for advertisement purposes;
 * **Combined with other data** to improve the data stored in a database by adding data previously not stored (e.g. if an establishment runs a Guestlist entry service, or online mailing list).
-It will now be possible to add date of birth, vaccine, and COVID status data to your lists.
+It will now be possible to add date of birth, vaccine, and COVID status data to your lists; or
 * **Stored more centrally** and combined with data from organisations (run by the same legal entity or otherwise) to enforce a two-tier society.